How To Read

-The tone is scholarly but deliberately approachable.
-The core claim is not that Christianity caused the metabolic crisis, nor that bread has always been harmful.
-The claim is narrower and more historically testable: Western Christianity gave bread extraordinary cultural authority, and that authority later attached itself to industrial refined flour, a materially different food.
+The claim is narrow and historically testable: Western Christianity gave bread extraordinary cultural authority, and that authority later attached itself to industrial refined flour, a materially different food.

 Reading Path